DonghanYang/CQF/README.md

-# CQF
+# Finance
-This repository contains Python scripts for the CQF program
+This repository contains scripts that reflect my exploration in financial world